 Loan stints at Plymouth Albion and Cornish Pirates followed before he was recalled to Sandy Park, marking his Premiership debut against Wasps in 2017 with a man of the match display.

 His star continued to rise as he hit stratospheric new heights in the 2019/20 campaign, winning European Player of the Year as Chiefs claimed the Premiership and Champions Cup double.

-And after smashing the Premiership try-scoring record last season, he was called up by Warren Gatland for the Tour to South Africa where he made six appearances including the final Test.
+And after smashing the Premiership try-scoring record in the 2020-2021 season, he was called up by Warren Gatland for the Tour to South Africa where he made six appearances including the final Test.